jllottes/jllottes.github.io/_sources/Projects/address_book/address_book.rst

-Address Book
+Address book
 ============

-.. rubric:: due: Saturday, April 30, 11:59 PM
+.. rubric:: due: Tuesday, May 3, 11:59 PM

 The `Faculty and Staff Directory <http://pharmacy.buffalo.edu/faculty-staff.html>`_ webpage of the UB School of Pharmacy lists names of faculty and staff members of